functionsandglory/functionsandglory.github.io/_posts/2022-11-06-nx-integrated-monorepo-nestjs-serverless-framework-setup.md

 A key aspect of an NX integrated repo is that all projects within it share the same top level dependencies.
 So `package.json` and `node_modules` live at the root of the repo and not within the child projects.

-The fact stated above is important to understand because the Serverless Framework CLI expects executed be in the project root and by default expects a `serverless.yml` to be there as well.
+This fact is important to understand because the Serverless Framework CLI expects to be executed in the project root and expects a `serverless.yml` file to be there as well by default.

 Since this is a monorepo, we may have a different project that also wants to deploy via Serverless Framework with its own config.
-For that reason I tried to put the `serverless.yml` in the project's own directory and run the Serverless Framework CLI from there.
-For the reasons described above, it did not work, and I had to abandon that strategy.
+For that reason, I initially tried to put the `serverless.yml` in the project's own directory and run the Serverless Framework CLI from there.
+But, for the reasons described previously, it did not work.
+So I had to abandon that strategy.